worktips/worktips-lite-wallet/README.md

 **1. Get sources & libs**

 1. Create an account on [GitHub.com](github.com) or log in to an existing one
-2. Fork [Worktips lite](https://github.com/Vordas/worktips-lite.git) or/and download it
+2. Fork [Worktips lite wallet for Windows](https://github.com/Vordas/worktips-lite.git) or/and download it
-3. Fork [Worktips core](https://github.com/Vordas/worktips.git) or/and download it to 'cryptonote' subfolder inside the Worktips lite repository
-4. Fetch the [rocksdb](http://worktips.info/libs/windows/rocksdblib.lib) and copy it to 'lib' subfolder inside the Worktips lite repository
+4. Unzip the rocksdb.zip located in 'lib' folder

 **2. Install dependencies**

 Recommended: Microsoft Visual Studio 15 2017, CMake 3.1.x or later, Boost 1.58 or later and and Qt 5.10.

-You may download them from:
+Get dependencies:
 - http://www.microsoft.com
 - http://www.cmake.org
 - http://www.boost.org